khramts/assocplots/README.md

 https://www.continuum.io/downloads

 It allows to easily install Python with the most popular packages and update them to the latest versions.
-After installing it the command 'pip' mentioned above should run without any problems.
+After installing it, the command 'pip' mentioned above should run without any problems.

 Clone the repository using GIT:
 ```